tarwn/lessthandot-hugo/blogs/content/posts/2011-11-02-automated-web-testing-with-selenium-2.md

   </div>
 </div>

 Next we are going to start modeling our page.
-Since there is a common layout throughout the site, I&#8217;ll first create a base page object to represent the common elements (like navigation menu items) we will be interacting with:
+Since there is a common layout throughout the site, I'll first create a base page object to represent the common elements (like navigation menu items) we will be interacting with:

 ```csharp
 namespace SampleWebDriverUnitTest.Pages {